 Also, there are cases from an earlier era in which conglomerate mergers were challenged on the ground that the proposed conglomeration threatened potential competition and would otherwise be too big, have too much influence, and have too many tentacles sprawling across too many sectors of the economy, plus monopoly power in certain markets.
 Those cases likely offer no support in modern antitrust jurisprudence.
 Perhaps after the Trump Administration has departed, however, the old case law on conglomerates will be revisited and dusted off in order to support antitrust challenges to the surprising acquisitions of the dominant technology companies, particularly Amazon, Alphabet (Google), Apple, Facebook, Microsoft and Elon Musk’s companies, all of which have diversified to an extraordinary degree, bringing salutary disruption to new markets, while sometimes suffocating innovation and competition in markets that they already dominate.

-Conclusion: the FTC likely should request a second round of information in order to understand the possible repercussions of Amazon’s contemplated merger with Whole Foods, but they likely will not do so, given the political realities.
+Conclusion: the FTC likely should request a second round of information in order to understand the possible repercussions of Amazon’s contemplated merger with Whole Foods, but it likely will not do so, given the political realities.
 Possibly, state attorney generals will step into the void, seeking to enforce federal antitrust law against mergers that threaten harm to competitive processes in our fast evolving markets, just as they did in the 1980s, when federal authorities often declined to bring antitrust challenges on policy grounds.

 The longer term picture is anything but obvious in these unsettled times.